kgryte/wikipedia-anagrams-app/README.md

 }
 ```

 where the object *keys* map to the original resource `string array`.
-If no anagrams are found for a particular Wikipedia page, the value will be `null`.
+If no anagrams are found for a particular Wikipedia page, the associated value will be `null`.

 The response includes one additional *key*: `__merged__`.
 The value associated with this *key* is the list of anagrams found across all resources.
+For more details, see [compute-anagram-hash](https://github.com/compute-io/anagram-hash).